 Lewis’ great-granddaughter, MaVynee Betsch, launched an effort to preserve American Beach in the late 1970s, leading tours of the community and planting trees along its main thoroughfare.
 Her vision was to establish American Beach as a testament to the struggles of Black Americans during the Jim Crow era.

 The town was eventually identified as a historic site by the National Register of Historic Places in 2002, and the Trust for Public Land took ownership of Evans Rendezvous in 2004.
 A yet-to-be-realized plan calls for the vacant club to turn the building into a museum with event space, a small outdoor amphitheater, a snack bar and gift shop, as well as a memorial to Betsch, who died in 2005.
+Now, it sits as one of the most derelict abandoned places in Florida.

 Our Final Thoughts on Abandoned Places in Florida